 Because of the success of Syrah on cobblestone soils, we added the 2nd phase of the planting to meet the heavy demand for the unique qualities of the fruit off of these soils.

-This vineyard is often the first to show bud break, bloom, and veraison in the Valley, but is usually the last to be harvested.
-Lower brix is another attribute routinely achieved at Stone Valley.
+Traditionally, Stone Valley Vineyard is the first to show bud break, bloom and veraison in the Valley, but also the last to be harvested, with lower (moderate) Brix readings.

 Fruit is hand-harvested at a target yield of 3 tons per acre.